WARP-LAB/WARP-GUIDES-WEBPACK/07-codesplitting/readme.md

 });
 ```

 Build the project and note console log output.
-As of webpack 4 lazy imported chunk names are fixed and no need to expicitly push `webpack.NamedChunksPlugin()`.
+As of webpack 4 lazy imported chunk names are fixed and no need to explicitly push `webpack.NamedChunksPlugin()`.

 ---
 # Inlining chunked JS and CSS